 Next Financial Group is headquartered in Houston with many affiliate offices across the country.
 The team of hundreds of investment advisory representatives (IARs) at the firm, many of whom are broker-dealer representatives and insurance agents, oversees billions of dollars in assets.

 Next Financial was founded in 1999.
 It’s a wholly owned subsidiary of Next Financial Holdings, Inc., which is, in turn, an indirect wholly-owned subsidiary of Atria Wealth Solutions, Inc. Four employees and two board directors have small stakes.

-One of the employees who have is a stakeholder is President Barry Knight, who has led the company since 2006.
+One of the employees who is a stakeholder is president Barry Knight, who has led the company since 2006.
 Before coming to Next Financial, Knight was a senior vice president and director of sales development at Pioneer Investments.

 Services Offered by Next Financial Group

 Next Financial offers investment programs and advisory services.
 It also provides brokerage services and insurance products.

 Its investment programs include:

 - Contour Platform